1. Calculate all forms of income

 When you add up all of your income then subtract your total expenses, you should have a positive or negative number.
 A positive number indicates that you’re in the black and, therefore, making money.
 A negative number indicates that you’re burning a hole in your pocket.

-Your P&L statement serves as a baseline for creating your business budget.
+Your P&L statement serves as a baseline for creating your small business budget.
 You can access your profit and loss statement, track trends, monitor invoices and more from your QuickBooks account.

 Keep in mind, your profit and loss statement may not always show you the results you want.
 But with better business budgeting and forward-thinking, you can set yourself up for a brighter and more profitable future.

-6. Draft your business budget
+6. Draft your small business budget

 After reviewing your P&L statement, you’ll have a better idea of where you’re spending your money—and if you’re spending responsibly.
-With this data in mind, you’re ready to draft your business budget for the next year, quarter or month.
+With this data in mind, you’re ready to draft your small business budget for the next year, quarter or month.
 Most businesses opt for quarterly budgets.

-A basic budget outlines your expenditure and designates limits for each expense over a given period.
+A basic small business budget outlines your expenditure and designates limits for each expense over a given period.
 This outline can help you determine whether you’re earning and spending within your abilities.
 With online accounting software like QuickBooks, you can easily glean insight into spending patterns and assess where your business stands financially.